aiidateam/aiida-tutorials/docs/sections/running_processes/basics.md

 Once the inputs files are prepared from these nodes, they are copied into the computer or cluster where the calculation will run.
 AiiDA immediately generates a `RemoteData` node as part of this submission procedure; this node can be thought as a symbolic link to the remote folder where the files are copied.

-The other ouput nodes are created once the calculation has finished, after the retrieval and parsing steps.
+The other output nodes are created once the calculation has finished, after the retrieval and parsing steps.
 The `retrieved` node contains the relevant raw output files copied back and stored into the AiiDA repository; all other output nodes are added by the parser and contain information taken from those files.

 In the following sections you will first deal with setting up the inputs: you will learn to create, import, load, etc. the data nodes themselves, and then you will see how to *connect* them to the calculation before launching it.